 The 847-room Polynesian-themed resort features 11 two- and three-story longhouses situated on the white sandy beach across the serene Seven Seas Lagoon from Magic Kingdom.

 Guest rooms feature a tropical motif complete with exotic prints and bamboo-style fixtures.
 Standard rooms offer two queen-size beds and a day bed, sleeping five.
 Suites can accommodate from four to six persons.

 Guests will experience paradise in the Pacific at the interactive “Disney’s Spirit of Aloha Dinner Show,” set in the beachfront backyard cabana of a Hawaiian house and featuring authentic Polynesian music and dancing.
-The three-course family-style feast includes tropical appetizers, lanai roasted chicken, Polynesian wild rice, South Seas vegetables, beverages and dessert.
+The three-course family-style feast includes tropical appetizers, island pulled pork, lanai roasted chicken, Polynesian wild rice, South Seas vegetables, beverages and dessert.

 Dining options include ‘Ohana, located on the second floor of the Great Ceremonial House, featuring a character breakfast and a family-style Polynesian feast where meats and seafood are grilled over an open fire pit.
 The Kona Cafe, a unique family restaurant, is open for breakfast, lunch and dinner.
 Sandwiches, ice cream and pizza are available 24 hours a day at Captain Cook’s Snack and Ice Cream Company.

 Shopping options include island fashions, bathing suits and casual sportswear.